Why Choose a Computers/Information Management Certificate?

 The department also focuses on general computer courses providing skill development using popular software packages and information about computers and how they impact communication in our personal and professional lives.

 The Computers/Information Management Certificate is for the adult student who want to extend their skills to position themselves for a job upgrade or promotion.

 Completion of many of the courses in this program will prepare students with skills necessary to successfully complete industry testing for specialized certificates showing mastery of current business software.

 These industry credentials show that the student meets globally recognized performance standards.
 Students earning these credentials are valuable to organizations that want to reinforce their technology investments with accelerated productivity and improved organizational performance.

-Industry certifications are available from companies such as Microsoft and from globally recognized organizations such as the Project Management Institute.
+Industry certifications are available from companies such as Microsoft and from globally recognized organizations.